 For the Year Ended December 31

-2021 2020
+2022 2021

-Short-term employee benefits \$ 10,065,678 \$ 9,616,925
+Short-term employee benefits \$ 10,579,492 \$ 10,065,678

 Post-employment benefits

-Defined contribution plans 224,886 215,672
+Defined contribution plans 280,129 224,886

-Defined benefit plans 236,952 257,908
+Defined benefit plans 218,983 236,952

-High-yield savings account for employees 483,511 330,207
+High-yield savings account for employees 246,699 483,511

-Other post-employment benefits 383,559 375,279
+Other post-employment benefits 391,309 383,559

-Termination benefits 13,958 11,716
+Termination benefits 4,826 13,958

-\$ 11,408,544 \$ 10,807,707
+\$ 11,721,438 \$ 11,408,544

-Salary adjustments for 2021:
+Salary adjustments for 2022:

-1) As recognition of the employees' dedication and hard work and to boost employee morale, the Bank made an adjustment to annual salary in 2021 and implemented overall evaluation on April 1, 2021.
+- 1) As recognition of the employees' dedication and hard work and to boost employee morale, the Bank made an adjustment to annual salary in 2022 and implemented overall evaluation on April 1, 2022. - 2) In order to continuously implement the differentiated salary adjustment based on performance and take care of the basic living expenses of grass-roots employees, the Bank's 2022 annual salary adjustment method is a combination of "comparing with civil servants salary increase" and "annual salary adjustment": - a) Comparing with civil servants' salary increase:

+In response to rising prices and in response to the 4% salary increase for civil servants in 2022, and taking into account the practice of financial peers, those who scored 1 to 6 in the performance appraisal in 2022 will be increased by 4% of their monthly salary.

+b) Annual salary adjustment

-- 2) In order to continuously implement the differentiated salary adjustment based on performance and take care of the basic living expenses of grass-roots employees, the Bank's 2021 annual salary adjustment method is a combination of "performance salary adjustment" and "fixed salary adjustment": - a.)
-Performance salary adjustment: Based on the employee's personal annual performance appraisal rating in 2020 as the standard, the performance appraisal rating of 6 will add 3.3% of the monthly salary, the 5A and 5B rating will add 2.4% of the monthly salary, the 4A, 4B and 4C ratings will be added 1.6% of the monthly basic salary, 1% of the monthly basic salary for those rated 3. - b) Fixed salary adjustment : NT\$360 per person per month. - 3) The annual salary adjustment in 2021 was implemented on April 1, 2021.
-The average salary increase of all employees was 1.87%, and the maximum salary increase can reach 4.02%.
-In spite of the environment affected by COVID-19 and the low profit, the salary adjustments show the determination of the Bank to fulfill the duty of care towards its employees and implement corporate social responsibility.
+In order to continuously implement performance-differentiated salary adjustments and at the same time take care of the basic living expenses of grass-roots employees, this salary adjustment method is proposed to be handled in a combination of "performance salary adjustment" and "fixed salary adjustment":

+- i.
+Performance salary adjustment: Based on the employee's personal annual performance appraisal rating in 2021 as the standard, the performance appraisal rating of 6 will add 3.3% of the monthly salary, the 5A rating will add 2.5% of the monthly salary, the 5B rating will add 2.3% of the monthly salary, the 4A ratings will add 1.8% of the monthly basic salary, the 4B rating will add 1.6% of the monthly salary, the 4C rating will add 1.4% of the monthly salary, 1% of the monthly basic salary for those rated 3. - ii.
+Fixed salary adjustment: NT\$500 per person per month (same below).

-Level 2021
+3) The annual salary adjustment in 2022 was implemented on April 1, 2022.
+The average salary increase of all employees was 6.02%, and the maximum salary increase can reach 8.46%.
+In spite of the environment continuously affected by COVID-19 and the low profit, the salary adjustments show the determination of the Bank to fulfill the duty of care towards its employees and implement corporate social responsibility.

+2022

-All Members Salary Adjustment
+Laval All Me mbers Salary Adjustme rs Salary Adjustment

+Level Comparing with civil Servants Salary Increase Employee Annual S lary Adjustment

-Rating Fixed Salary Adjustment Performance Salary Adjustment
+Rating Salary Adjustment Fixed Salary Adjustment Performance Salary Adjustment

-6 (premium) 360 3.3%
+6 (premium) 3.3%

-5A (excellent) 360 2.4%
+5A (excellent) 2.5%

-5B (excellent) 500
+5B (excellent) 2.3%

-4A (good)
+4A (good) 500 1.8%

-4B (well) 360 1.6%
+4B (well) 4% 1.6%

-4C (normal)
+4C (normal) 1.4%

-3 (qualified) 360 1%
+3 (qualified) 1.0%

-2 (unqualified) - -
+2 (unqualified) ] 0

-1 (unqualified) - -
+1 (unqualified) 0

-Average 1.8 7%
+Average 6.02%